jnozzi/cocoadev.com/markdown/AirTunesRendezvous.md

-General/AirTunes uses Bonjour to announce remote speakers to the network.
-To browse for available General/AirTunes instances, type:
+AirTunes uses Bonjour to announce remote speakers to the network.
+To browse for available AirTunes instances, type:

 mDNS -B _raop._tcp